 How Cranberries Grow

-Nestled among the towns and villages of Southeastern Massachusetts are more than 14,000 acres of cranberry bogs.
-These bogs are the workplaces of the nearly 400 cranberry growing families of the Commonwealth.
-For generations they have nurtured and cultivated these wetlands, contributed to their communities, provided shelter and habitat for hundreds of plants and animal species, and helped to preserve the beautiful New England countryside.
+Nestled among the towns and villages of Southeastern Massachusetts are 13,000+ acres of cranberry bogs.
+These bogs are the workplaces of 300+ cranberry farmers.
+For generations, cranberry growers have nurtured and cultivated these wetlands, contributed to their communities, provided shelter and habitat for hundreds of plants and animal species, and helped to preserve the beautiful New England countryside.

-We invite you to explore the sections to the right to learn more about Massachusetts cranberry production, why it's unique, and what is happening on the farm during each season.
+We invite you to explore the sections below to learn more about Massachusetts cranberry production, why it's unique, and what is happening on the farm during each season.

 Background

-Cranberries are a unique fruit.
-They can grow and survive only under a very special combination of factors.
-These factors include acid peat soil, an adequate fresh water supply, and a growing season that extends from April to November.
+Cranberries can grow and survive only under a very special combination of factors including: acid peat soil, an adequate fresh water supply, and a growing season that extends from April to November.
 Cranberries grow on low-lying vines in beds layered with sand, peat, gravel and clay.
-These beds are commonly known as bogs or marshes and were originally created by glacial deposits.
+These beds, commonly known as bogs or marshes, were originally created by glacial deposits.
 Commercial bogs use a system of wetlands, uplands, ditches, flumes, ponds and other water bodies that provide a natural habitat for a variety of plant and animal life.

 Classification

-The North American cranberry, Vaccinium macrocarpon, is the fruit recognized by the U.S. Department of Agriculture (USDA) as the standard for fresh cranberries and the cranberry juice cocktail.
+The North American cranberry, Vaccinium macrocarpon, is the fruit recognized by the USDA as the standard for fresh cranberries and the cranberry juice cocktail.
 The European variety, which is grown in parts of central Europe, Finland and Germany, is known as Vaccinium oxycoccus.
 This variety is a smaller fruit with anthocyanin pigment profiles similar to that of the North American variety.
 The European variety, however, has a different acid profile in terms of the percentages of quinic, malic and citric acid levels present.
 In Europe, this fruit is commonly known as English mossberry.

 Cultivation